flicker-studio/Chatlyst/README.md

 Powerful and easy-to-use conversation editor for Unity

-- Developed based on UIToolkit which has good scalability.
+- Developed based on UIToolkit which has good scalability

 <!--ts-->
 <!--te-->